 Opening statements in mediation set the tone for the rest of the mediation process.

-They open the mediation and begin the conciliatory process.
+A mediation opening statement opens the mediation and begins the conciliatory process.
 Both the mediator and parties have the opportunity to set the stage for what they hope to accomplish and how they see the issues at hand.
 Because they hold so much power for each person involved, preparing one can feel overwhelming.
 Having a plan for crafting and sharing an opening statement is essential.

 A plan will ensure that every necessary detail is stated and that the parties have a clear path moving forward.
 This article will outline a checklist for opening statements and help the mediator and the parties craft an opening statement that sets a collaborative environment and ensures that all parties’ interests are protected.